APOP Paphos B.C.

 APOP Paphos (in Greek: ΑΠΟΠ Πάφου), is a Cypriot professional basketball club based in Paphos, Cyprus.
 The club competes in the Cypriot League.
-The president of the team is Soteris Georgiades and the current head coach is Yiannis Livanos.
+The president of the team is Soteris Georgiades.
 The club also has a woman’s team in the Cypriot League and a wheelchair team.

 History

 The parent club was founded in 1953, therefore, the department of basketball founded in 2003, 3 years after the dissolution of the parent club.